-Some readers may be surprised to learn that stories about a “Monkey Pilgrim” (Hou xingzhe, 猴行者) go all the way back to the Song Dynasty (960-1279).
+Some readers may be surprised to learn that stories about a “Monkey Pilgrim” (Hou xingzhe, 猴行者) go all the way back to the Song Dynasty (960-1279 CE).
 This predates the actual name Sun Wukong by centuries.
-The literary episodes we all know and love began life as oral tales that evolved over time and grew into an accepted storytelling cycle which started to solidify by the 15th-century.
-But the further we go back in time the less familiar the recorded material becomes (I will return to this shortly), and due to the memory-based nature of oral storytelling, records for the earliest repertoires do not exist.
+The literary episodes we all know and love began life as oral tales that evolved over time and grew into an accepted storytelling cycle which started to solidify by the 15th-century CE.
+But the further we go back in time, the less familiar the recorded material becomes, and due to the memory-based nature of oral storytelling, records for the earliest repertoires do not exist.
 Luckily, visual media from the Song survives, allowing us to see how artists of that time depicted the Monkey King.

 Fig. 1 – An almost complete version of the Eastern Thousand Buddha Cave no. 2 painting (larger version).
 Photo by National Geographic.
 Fig. 2 – A detail of Monkey and Xuanzang (larger version).
 See figure 14 for an enhanced detail of Monkey’s head.